 When we paint miniatures we emulate all of the environment that it is in, including lighting effects.
 Because the volume of the miniatures we paint are smaller than you or I in real life shadows don’t fall on the plastic in realistic ways, we need to help these shadows show up by shading and highlighting.

 The products that I use, as well as a video tutorial that I created is at the bottom of this post so take a look at that before you leave.

 The first thing to know is that this technique requires a spray primer.
-You can use an aerosol primer from a can, but I get more consistent results from an airbrush.
-My preference is to use an airbrush because I can control the amount of paint coming out of it.
-You will be applying three layers of primer for this technique so it is important to use very light layers to avoid covering up fine details of your model.
+You can use an aerosol primer from a rattle can, but I get more consistent results now from an airbrush.

-The first step is to prime the entire model in black or dark gray.
+The first step is to prime the entire miniature in black or dark gray.
+This will establish the deeply shadowed areas of the model.
 Make sure to get coverage into all of the recesses and underneath areas of the model.
-This will establish the deeply shadowed areas of the model.

-The next step is to use a mid-tone gray primer.
-This needs to be sprayed from a consistent high angle.
-I like to spray from about a 45-degree angle and maintain enough distance for the paint to spread out before hitting the model.
-For my Paasche Talon airbrush, I usually spray from a few inches away.
+The next step is to apply a contrasting color like white from directly above the miniature.
+This needs to be sprayed from a consistent high angle in order to achieve the effect.
+I like to hold the miniature in my off-hand so that the angle of the airbrush is comfortable but still achieves the angle.
+Using my Paasche Talon airbrush, I usually spray from a few inches away.